doc-ai/tensorio-ios/README.md

 NSDictionary *inference = (NSDictionary*)[model runOn:features];

 NSArray *quantizedOutput = inference[@"quantized-output"]; // in range [0,255]
+NSArray *dequantizedOutput = [quantizedOutput map:^NSNumber * _Nonnull(NSNumber *  _Nonnull obj) {
+  return @(obj.unsignedCharValue * 1.0/255.); // convert from [0,255] to [0,1]]
+}];
 ```

 <a name="images"></a>
 ### Working with Image Data

-TensorIO has built-in support for working with image data and can both perform inference on image data and return image data as an output.
+TensorIO has built-in support for  image data and can perform inference on image data as well as return image data as an output.
 A key concept when working with image data is the *pixel buffer*, which is a pixel by pixel representation of an image in memory.

-TensorIO works with pixel buffers and includes a wrapper for native `CVPixelBufferRef` but also provides utility functions for converting instances of `UIImage` to and from pixel buffers.
+TensorIO works with pixel buffers and includes a wrapper for the native `CVPixelBufferRef`.
+It also provides utility functions for converting instances of `UIImage` to and from pixel buffers.

-Let's see an example.

 <a name="images-basic-example"></a>
 #### A Basic Example